backups-obsidian/backup-obsidian/main/100 study-notes/103 Golang/Go - ProgramFlow.md

 }
 ```

-> [!important] *Unused package scoped variables don't return an error* since it can be used in other files of the same package, whereas unused local/block scope variables do.
+> [!important] *Unused package scoped variables don't return an error* since they can be used in other files of the same package, whereas unused local/block scope variables do.